 - a.
 Designation by Secretary of Energy.
 The Secretary of Energy designates individuals occupying certain positions as Top Secret Original Classifiers.
-Such authority may not be redelegated.
+Such authority may not be redelegated, but is assumed by an individual acting in a position with the authority.
 (Individuals designated by the Secretary automatically have Secret and Confidential original classification authority and are not subject to the requirements in Paragraph b, below.
 In addition, such individuals are automatically granted derivative classification authority at the Top Secret, Secret, and Confidential levels.) - b.
-Designation by Director of Declassification.
-The Director of Declassification designates specific individuals as Secret or Confidential Original Classifiers.
+Designation by Director of Nuclear and National Security Information.
+The Director of Nuclear and National Security Information designates specific individuals as Secret or Confidential Original Classifiers.
 These individuals may exercise original classification authority only while occupying those positions for which the authority was granted.
 This authority may not be assumed by an individual serving in an acting capacity.
 This authority is not retained when the individual transfers to another position.
-If an individual vacates a position that requires original classification authority, the individual who will permanently fill the vacancy is not automatically granted the authority, but is designated only in accordance with the procedures in Paragraph 3b(2) below. - (1) Qualifications.
-To be nominated as an Original Classifier, an individual shall- - (a) be a Federal employee; - (b) have demonstrated competence in the subject area in which the authority will be used; and - (c) be familiar with DOE classification policy and procedures, especially in the subject area for which the authority will be used.
+If an individual vacates a position that requires original classification authority, the individual who will permanently fill the vacancy is not automatically granted the authority, but is designated only in accordance with the procedures in Paragraph 3b(2) below.